mocatfrio/kmppd/README.md

 * All codes are developed using Python 3.7.3 in macOS environment
 * There are three main directories here, i.e.:
-  1. **distributed_system** : a directory that holds all the codes
+  1. **Application** : a directory that holds the core of application, i.e., classes, skyline logics, helpers, and logs.
-  2. **storage** : a directory that stores data on each site and logs.
-Each site contains dataset, exported Grid and R-Trees, as well as skyline results.
-  3. **graph** : a directory that stores scatter plot graphs of dataset and experimental results graphs.
+  2. **System** : a directory that holds the core of system, i.e., simulation, data generation, graph generation, and accuracy calculation.
+This directory also stores database on each site for simulation purpose, included dataset, grid, RTree, and skyline results obtained, and stores any kind of graphs, such as scatterplot and  experimental results graphs.

 ## How to run the simulation